-We’ve had a host of new features and functionality added to Proteus in the last month.
+We’ve had a host of new features and functionality added to Proteus.
 The latest update has taken customer feedback onboard to add features to further increase control and visibility.

 Here’s what’s new in Proteus, as of May 2022: